-Melvindale police say dad killed autistic son, himself over health, care concerns
+Melvindale cops say dad killed autistic son, himself

 Melvindale — A father’s apparent fatal shooting of his adult son with autism before he turned the gun on himself points up concerns in the special needs community about the stress aging parents face when caring for children as they get older.